Prostate cancer: How do doctors estimate how it will progress?

 • The Gleason score

-The cancer is assigned to one of four groups, based on the tumor stage, the PSA level and the Gleason score:
+The cancer is assigned to one risk group based on the tumor stage, the PSA level and the Gleason score.
+There are typically three categories:

 • Low risk